savnkr/aboutme/content/authors/admin/_index.md

 # Is this the primary user of the site?
 superuser: true
-# avatar: ''  // added to remove the profile picture

 # Highlight the author in author lists? (true/false)
 highlight_name: true